kaiserbergin/NBomber.Website/src/docs/docs/general-concepts.md

 </TabItem>
 </Tabs>

 The thing is that NBomber is measuring the execution time of each step to record the latency (request and response time).
-Here is a pseudocode example where you can see how NBromber is executing steps.
+Here is a pseudocode example where you can see how NBomber is executing steps.

 <Tabs
   groupId="example"